Coleman RoadTrip X-cursion LXE Review

 The grill plates on the RoadTrip X-cursion are made of cast iron.
 (Image credit: Future)

-Surprisingly, if you use all the available space, you can cook up to eight burgers at a time on this portable grill.
-But that’s a tight fit.
-We wouldn’t recommend cooking more than six to have space to properly flip the burgers when they’re ready.
+You can cook up to eight burgers at a time on this portable grill, but that's a tight fit.
+We recommend cooking no more than six burgers to have space to flip them when they're ready properly.
+The cast-iron grates are suitable for retaining heat, preventing the meat from sticking, and distributing heat through food more evenly.

 The Coleman RoadTrip X-cursion wasn’t great in our heat consistency test.
 (Image credit: Future)